Avalara/candidate-project-ui/README.md

 - In the sample JSON change `email` to your email
 - Click **Execute**
 - See response JSON below, note the `"accountDetailsEmailedTo": "your_email@example.com"`
-- Click the https://sandbox.admin.avalara.com/ link in your email and login with your username and temporary password.
-Then reset your password.
+- Click the https://sandbox.admin.avalara.com/ link in your email, log in with your username and temporary password, and reset your password

 **Step 2:**
 Using data from the [Tax Rates By Address](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Free/TaxRatesByAddress/) endpoint, build a UI that meets the requirements given to you by your recruiter.